Cosmo-Tech/Babylon-End-User-Doc/docs/tutorial/Getting_started_with_babylon_v5.md

     ```
 ### Keycloak Authentication
 !!! note "Keycloak Auth"
-    - In v5, Babylon now uses Keycloak as the authentication system to authenticate with the API and execute commands to create a Cosmotech API object.
+    - Starting with vesion 5, Babylon uses Keycloak as the authentication system to authenticate with the API and execute commands to create a Cosmotech API object.
     - A new client, `cosmotech-babylon-client`, is created in Keycloak for this purpose.

 ### New babylon init commnad
-After setting the context with the `use` command you can now easily initialize your project folder with the basic structure using the `babylon init` command.
+After setting the context with the `namespace use` command you can now easily initialize your project with a basic structure using the `babylon init` command.
-Here’s an example
+Here’s an example:

 !!! examples